pimterry/server-components/README.md

 This is broadly equivalent to `document.registerElement` in browser land.

+#### `components.renderPage(html)`

+Takes an HTML string for a full page, and returns a promise for the HTML string of the rendered result.
+Server Components parses the HTML, and for each registered element within calls its various callbacks (see the Component API) below as it does so.

+Unrecognized elements are left unchanged.
+When calling custom element callbacks any returned promises are collected, and this call will not return until all these promises have completed.
+If any promises are rejected, this renderPage call will be rejected too.

+To support the full DOM Document API, this method requires that you are rendering a full page (including `<html>`, `<head>` and `<body>` tags).
+If you don't pass in content wrapped in those tags then they'll be automatically added, ensuring your resulting HTML has a full valid page structure.
+If that's not what you want, take a look at `renderFragment` below.

-#### `components.render(html)`
+#### `components.renderFragment(html)`

-Takes an HTML string, and returns a promise for the HTML string of the rendered result.
-Server components parses the HTML, and for each registered element within calls its various callbacks (see the Component API) below as it does so.
+Takes an HTML string for part of a page, and returns a promise for the HTML string of the rendered result.
+Server Components parses the HTML, and for each registered element within calls its various callbacks (see the Component API) below as it does so.

-Unrecognized elements are ignored.
-When calling the callbacks any returned promises are collected, and this call will not return until all returned promises have completed.
-If any promises are rejected, the render call will be rejected too.
+Unrecognized elements are left unchanged.
+When calling custom element callbacks any returned promises are collected, and this call will not return until all these promises have completed.
+If any promises are rejected, this renderFragment call will be rejected too.

-This currently only supports rendering full pages; if you provide an HTML fragment, it will be automatically wrapped in body and html tags, and given a head.
-Fragment support is coming soon: https://github.com/pimterry/server-components/issues/10
+This method renders the content as a [Document Fragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), a sub-part of a full document.
+This means if you there are any `<html>`, `<head>` or `<body>` tags in your input, they'll be stripped, as they're not legal within a fragment of a document.
+Note that this means the provided `document` object in your components will actually be a `DocumentFragment`, not a true `Document` object (although in most cases you can merrily ignore this).
+If you want to render a full page, take a look at `renderPage` above.

 #### `components.dom`

-The DOM object (components.dom) exposes tradition DOM objects (normally globally available in browsers) such as the CustomEvent and various HTMLElement classes, typically use inside your component implementations.
+The DOM object (components.dom) exposes traditional DOM objects (normally globally available in browsers) such as the CustomEvent and various HTMLElement classes, typically use inside your component implementations.

 This is (very) broadly equivalent to `window` in browser land.